About the script

 Front Matter

-Each Markdown file can also contain settings specific to that page.
+Each Markdown file can also contain settings specific to that page or post.
 This is called Front Matter and is always placed at the start of the file.

 The Front Matter section of the file has a specific structure which must be followed.

-Front Matter is written in YAML, which is also used for the site configuration (see later).
+Front Matter is written in YAML.
 Here is a good guide to YAML, although it might be a little technical for some.

 If the attribute contains a list of values, it would be spread over multiple lines, eg: